 Before concluding, I’d like to take a moment to say what this post is not.

 It is not an outright rejection of microlibraries.
-On the contrary, if you’re building a content site that needs to render in one second on mobile, and microlibs get you within the golden 14kb SYN/ACK window, you go use them.
-No objections here.
+On the contrary, if you’re building a content site that needs to render in one second on mobile, and microlibs get you within the golden 14kb SYN/ACK window, definitely go use them.

 It is also not an attack on React.
 I think pure components and the virtual DOM are very important ideas.
 I just think that in the future we’ll be using thicker abstractions than ‘vanilla React’.
 Those might be wrapper frameworks that abstract over routing and state management, or they could be something simpler, closer to Create-React-App.